oracle/python-oracledb/doc/src/user_guide/initialization.rst

 Optional Oracle Client Configuration File
 =========================================

-When python-oracledb uses Oracle Client libraries version 12.1 or later, an optional client parameter file called ``oraaccess.xml`` can be used to configure some behaviors of those libraries, such as statement caching and prefetching.
+When python-oracledb Thick mode uses Oracle Client libraries version 12.1 or later, an optional client parameter file called ``oraaccess.xml`` can be used to configure some behaviors of those libraries, such as statement caching and prefetching.
 This can be useful if the application cannot be altered.
 The file is read from the same directory as the `Optional Oracle Net Configuration Files`_.